uchicago-capp-30320/ShoulderToShoulder/docs/endpoints.md

         - longitude: Longitude of the Event's location.
         - max_attendees:Maximum number of attendees allowed for the Event.
         - attendees: List of attendees for the Event.

-## Calendar Endpoint

-#### Description
-Retrieves the list of calendar dates, this model allows GET and POST requests.
-Returns 10 results per page on default.

-#### Response Attributes
-- count: Total count of dates available.
-- next: URL to the next page of hobbies (null if no next page).
-- previous: URL to the previous page of hobbies (null if no previous page).
-- results: List of calendar information, where each entry has the following attributes:
-        - day_of_week_description: day of week in string.
-        - hour: Hour of day from 0 to 24